Do You Qualify to be a Surrogate?

 The first requirement is the most obvious… all surrogate mother candidates must demonstrate they are fertile and capable of maintaining a healthy pregnancy by having their own successful pregnancy.

-We feel that surrogates need to be at least 21 years to have the emotional maturity to make such an important commitment.
-Women can often carry a pregnancy into their mid 40’s, but any candidates over 40 will be approved on a case-by-case basis.
+Surrogates should be at least 21 years to have the emotional maturity to make such an important commitment.
+Women can often carry a pregnancy into their 40’s, but any candidates over 40 will be approved on a case-by-case basis.

 Be generally healthy and take good care of themselves

 We all know that it’s important to eat healthy and exercise regularly, and even more so during a pregnancy.
 All surrogates must be able to demonstrate that they live a healthy lifestyle, including regular exercise and personal wellness habits.

 No history of clinical mental illness